Inqbus/somose/README.md

 You can order the sensor via e.g. Amazon.
 Look for "BeFlE kapazitiver Bodenfeuchtesensor SoMoSe v1.1"

+The sensor is quite cool.
+Locating the ADC in the sensor eliminates a lot of the effects owners of analogue moisture sensors have to deal with.

+The capacity impact of cable length can be compensated easily by reducing the I2C frequency.
+Setting the I2C bus freq down to 100Khz you can reliably measure moisture over 10 meters distance using cheap telephone cable.

 ### Project maturity
 This project is beta.
 Please evaluate the code before you use it in production.